Quadriffis/immortal-millionaire/5 - increase life and health span.md

 # Increase life and health span

+Life span: duration of life.
+Health span: years of health.

 1. Take care of the basics first
 2. Compensate for deficiencies
 3. Keep an eye on your blood values